Skip to main content

 import { NgModule } from '@angular/core';

-import { TrackierCordovaPlugin } from '@awesome-cordova-plugins/trackier/ngx';
+import { AppTroveCordovaPlugin } from 'com.apptrove.cordova_sdk/ionic-native/apptrove/ngx';

 @NgModule({